nschonni/cordova-docs/articles/getting-started/tutorial-ionic.md

     If you don't see this happening, first go to the command line and type `npm install tsd -g` to install tsd globally.
 Then add the tsd reference to package.json.

-7. In the command line, type this.
+5. Open a command line and switch to the folder containing your .jsproj file.
+For example, this might be something like the following.

     ```
+    C:\Documents\Ionic_sidemenu\Ionic_sidemenu
+    ```

+6. In the command line, type this.

+    ```
     tsd init
     ```
     This command installs tsd.json, the typings folder, and tsd.d.ts to the project.

-8. In the command line, run the following commands to install the correct set of d.ts files for the Ionic app.
+7. In the command line, run the following commands to install the correct set of d.ts files for the Ionic app.

     ```
     tsd install cordova --save